U.S. flag

 Finasteride

 This sheet is about exposure to finasteride in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare providers.
+This information is based on available published literature.
+It should not take the place of medical care and advice from your healthcare provider.

 What is finasteride?

 Finasteride is a medication that has been used to treat male pattern hair loss and benign prostatic hyperplasia (enlarged prostate).
-Oral finasteride (a pill taken by mouth) has been approved by the U.S. Food and Drug Administration (FDA) for use in males.
-Finasteride is not approved for use in females but has been used “off-label” in females to treat hair loss and hirsutism (extra hair growth on areas of the body such as the face, chest, and back).
+Oral finasteride (a pill taken by mouth) has been approved by the U.S. Food and Drug Administration (FDA) for use in men.
+Finasteride is not approved for use in woman but has been used “off-label” in women to treat hair loss and hirsutism (extra hair growth on areas of the body such as the face, chest, and back).
 Some brand names for finasteride are Propecia® and Proscar®.

 Topical finasteride (used on the skin) has not been approved by the U.S. FDA, but has been used to treat male and female pattern hair loss.
 This fact sheet will focus on the use of oral finasteride.
-Finasteride, in any form, is not recommended for use by someone who is pregnant.
+Finasteride, in any form, is not recommended for use during pregnancy.

-I am taking finasteride, but I would like to stop taking it before becoming pregnant.
+I am taking finasteride, but I would like to stop taking it before getting pregnant.
 How long does the drug stay in my body?

-People eliminate medication at different rates.
-In healthy adults, it takes up to 2 days, on average, for most of the finasteride to be gone from the body.
+The time it takes the body to metabolize (to process) medication is not the same for everyone.
+In healthy non-pregnant adults, it takes up to 2 days, on average, for most of the finasteride to be gone from the body.

 I take finasteride.
 Can it make it harder for me to get pregnant?